 The corresponding author will receive proofs of the typeset article via e-mail as a PDF file.
 Please ensure that an e-mail address at which PDF attachment files may be received is provided.

 The corresponding author will receive a PDF file of the finalized article for free use.
-Additional reprints may be ordered by completing the appropriate form supplied with the proofs.
+Additional offprints may be ordered by completing the appropriate form supplied with the proofs.

-There are no page charges to individuals or institutions for contributions to the Journal of Radiosurgery and SBRT.
+There are no page charges to individuals or institutions for contributions to the JRSBRT.
+Optional immediate full-text open access is subject to charge.

 Ethical conduct of research